Price rises Jun 23 Get Starter for $10/mo before it becomes $11/mo Only soon left

 Step 3: Set up Google OAuth

-Add the OAuth configuration to your Worker code:
+Add the OAuth capability to src/index.ts:

 const googleAuth = worker.oauth("googleAuth", {